ramkumarshankar/Speedy-Hacker-News/README.md

 ![Hacker News on speed dial](http://static1.squarespace.com/static/51a0606ee4b0cddb28739570/t/566e684fc647adfeee3cf490/1450076249994/)

 An Opera browser extension for Hacker News on your the speed dial.
-This is an update of my previous extension for Opera 12, before they made the switch to Blink/Chromium.
+This is an update of my previous extension for Opera 12.
+The code is nicer and it looks better.

 ## Download